 Better security.
 When you have a headless setup like this, you can put Magento entirely off the public internet because Drupal is the only system that needs to directly communicate to Magento.

 Here’s the shopping cart.
 It’s completely served by Drupal but most of the information here are API calls to Magento.
-With a setup like this, all of the marketing content is going to be easy to work with.
-The image and the price are stored in Magento.
-For Quicken, the images come from the merchandising team so it made sense to store that image in Magento.
+For Quicken, the images come from the merchandising team so it made sense to store them in Magento.

-The Quicken team now has a totally independent, ultra complex site that can handle its dynamic marketing needs and a massive sales volume—and still address any questions Quicken users might have.
+It took some hard work from each of our team members but we helped Quicken reach their deadline and they now have a totally independent, ultra complex site that can handle its dynamic marketing needs and a massive sales volume—and still address any questions Quicken users might have.

 Aw shucks, Kristen.
 You 🤘.

-If you’re thinking about doing a project like this, here are a couple tips which helped us:
+If you’re thinking about doing a project like this, consider what worked for us:

 Don’t skimp out on the discovery.
 Discovery is how you reduce risk in a project.
-You should have multiple people at the table—you have business at the table and you should have highly technical people leading the discussion.
-This leads to thoughtful analysis and dispassionate review of requirements and action items.
-When you go through this process in a disciplined and structured way, you’re going to have a massive reduction of risk in your project.
-When you don’t start with proper discovery, you’ve quadrupled your risk.
+When you go through this process in a disciplined and structured way, you’re going to have a massive reduction in risk in your project.